2022 Foundation Course in Anthroposophic Nursing

 Foundation Course in Anthroposophic Nursing

-The course is designed to introduce the principles of nursing practice extended by anthroposophy that address Anthroposophic Foundations of Nursing Care, to include:
+The Foundation Course for Anthroposophic Nursing is designed to introduce the principles of nursing practice extended by anthroposophy that address Anthroposophic Foundations of Nursing Care, to include: